Casinos and Casino Hotels NAICS 713210, 721120

-The 788 casinos in the US operate facilities that offer gambling activities, such as slot machines, table wagering games, and sports betting.
+The 440 casino and casino hotel companies in the US operate facilities that offer gambling activities, such as slot machines, table wagering games, and sports betting.
 Casino hotels provide short-term lodging and casino activities on-premise.
 Gambling machines and table wagering games account for the majority of industry revenue.
 Other sources of revenue include room accommodations, meals, beverages, and other services.

 Competition from Alternative Forms of Entertainment